-- a) Visitors must abide by site safety rules and be escorted by an inducted member of the project team. - b) Visitors are not permitted to climb or access scaffolding or staircase void systems. - c) Visitors are required to wear enclosed footwear and follow any reasonable direction from the Group representative.

-Document Ref: RG WHS Management Plan Individual Build Version: 03 Page: Page 8 of 70 Owner: WHS Manager Date of Issue : July 2019 d) The Site Manager is responsible for ensuring that no children or animals enter the site.
+- a) Visitors shall abide by site safety rules and be escorted at all times by an inducted member of Group's project team.
+No scaffold access. - b) Visitors are required to wear enclosed footwear and follow any reasonable direction from the Group representative. - c) The Site Manager is responsible for ensuring that no children or animals enter the site.